 The award will be £150 in the form of gift vouchers for an appropriate retail outlet of the employee's choice, subject to Trust approval.
 Employees are not entitled to receive a cash equivalent.
-Under HMRC's current guidance, this is not a taxable benefit.
+Under HMRC's current guidance"> HMRC's current guidance, this is not a taxable benefit.